 This is the first mention in the Bible of an offering.
 But, I think we can understand from this that Adam and Eve also made offerings.
 It does not say that Cain and Abel had to build it, it was already there.
 And they went to it, and Adam and Eve performed some of the responsibilities of parents by instructing Cain and Abel verbally as well as by example regarding their duties to God.

-So I say this because the way the sacrifices of Cain and Abel are introduced, a background of their understanding is assumed in the narrative.
+I say this because the way the sacrifices of Cain and Abel are introduced, a background of their understanding is assumed in the narrative.
 In other words, sacrificing was not something new to them.
 In addition, the phrase, in the process of time, which can also be translated, "at the end of days," indicates "a set time."
-And some have speculated that this could even indicate a holy day, a weekly Sabbath, or whatever.
+Some have speculated that this could even indicate a holy day, a weekly Sabbath, or whatever.
 In other words, it was something appointed to do, and they came to do it.

-And thus their sacrifices would have taken place within the land of Eden, but outside the Garden.
+Thus their sacrifices would have taken place within the land of Eden, but outside the Garden.
 Remember they were not allowed in.
 So within the land of Eden, but outside the Garden even as the sacrifices were offered outside the Tabernacle and the Temple, but within the outer court.

 I will go over this quickly but it is kind of interesting.